firattale/YelpCamp/README.md

 # YelpCamp

-- This project is made by HTML, CSS, BootStrap, NodeJS and MongoDB.
-- You can register and post a review of campground with a several information.
-- You can post a comment for every review in the website.
-- You can update and delete your own reviews and comments.
-- Admins can update and delete every review and comment in the website.

 This project contains Yelpcamp website's source code.
-It's built on HTNNL,CSS and Javascript.
+It has been built on HTML, CSS and Javascript.

 Deployed on: https://yelpcamptr.herokuapp.com/